Loading…

 My first One Piece TCG deck was a mess.
 I built it from singles I thought looked cool based on their artwork, had no coherent game plan, and lost every game at locals for two months.
 The problem was not that I was bad at the game.
 The problem was I picked a complex leader before I understood the base mechanics.

 If you are starting now, here are five decks that actually teach you the game while being competitive enough to win games.
 These are not dumbed-down builds.
 These are real decks that work at locals and scale toward regionals with modest upgrades.
+If you want to understand the game mechanics first, the One Piece TCG how to play guide covers the rules and turn structure before you commit to a deck.

 Leader: Monkey D. Luffy (Red) Starter deck: ST-01 ($15-18 MSRP) Upgrade cost: $60-80 for a solid locals build Difficulty: 1/5 Style: Pure aggro.
 Attack every turn, win by turn 6.